hughpearse/starling-interview-challenge/README.md

 2. Goal name (eg: Holidays)
 3. Account name (eg: main current account)

-Enumerate all transactions in that week, and for each transaction calculate the roundup and sum the total.
+Enumerate all transactions in a week.
+For each transaction calculate the round-up.
+Sum the list of round-ups.
+Transfer sum to savings goal.

 ## Checklist for rubric